Saturday, April 27, 2024

 Laws made life hard for women.
 Sylvia Plath's life was bounded and frustrated by laws governing birth control, marriage, and divorce.
 Inheritance and copyright laws still dog her estate.
 Aurelia Plath dated married man Otto because Lydia wouldn't divorce him, and Aurelia couldn't marry him until new Nevada laws opened a way.
 After marrying, Aurelia would not leave Otto -- Sylvia's big complaint about her mother -- because Depression-era law gave any open jobs to men or single women -- and separated-with-kids was not "single," as Sylvia found out.

 While Otto Plath pursued his academic dreams, Lydia kept writing him, proof that she had not legally deserted him.
 He hated her letters.
 I'd love to read them.
-There is one sample of Lydia's writing in the Harriet Rosenstein archive at Emory University, dated 12 July 1975:
+There is one sample of Lydia's writing in researcher Harriet Rosenstein's archive at Emory University, dated 12 July 1975:

 Dear Miss Rosenstein,